equalitie/ouinet/README.md

 ![Ouinet request/response flow](./doc/request-response-flow.svg)

-Future accesses by client nodes to popular content inserted in distributed storage shall benefit from an increased redundancy and locality, which translates in increased availability in the face of connectivity problems, increased transfer speeds in case or poor upstream links, and reduced bandwidth costs when access providers charge more for external or international traffic.
-Content injection is also designed in a way which allows for content re-introduction and seeding on extreme cases of total connectivity loss (e.g. natural disasters).
+Future access by client nodes to popular content inserted in distributed storage shall benefit from increased redundancy and locality, which translates to: increased availability in the face of connectivity problems;
+increased transfer speeds in case of poor upstream links; and reduced bandwidth costs when internet access providers charge more for external or international traffic.
+Content injection is also designed to allow for content re-introduction and seeding on extreme cases of total connectivity loss (e.g. natural disasters).

 The Ouinet library is a core technology that can be used by any application to